laaaaaaaaga/laaaaaaaaga/README.md

 * 🌍  I'm based in Warsaw
 * 🖥️  See my portfolio [here](http://github.com/laaaaaaaaga)
-* & at [Private university github account](http://github.com/s21258) available on request.
+* & at [Private student github account](http://github.com/s21258) available on request.
 * ✉️  You can contact me at [marcingrelak6@gmail.com](mailto:marcingrelak6@gmail.com)
+* 🚀  I'm currently working on migrating my work from uni repo to here.
 * ⚡  Looking for opportunity to prove my knowledge in professional enviroment!
 <!--
 * 🚀  I'm currently working on [engineering thesis in cybersecurity](http://127.0.0.1)